Gio-Choi/gio-choi.github.io/_pages/about.md

 Hi there.
 Welcome to my website!
 I'm a Master's student in [Computational Social Science](https://macss.uchicago.edu) & Data Science at [The University of Chicago](https://www.uchicago.edu).

-My current research interests are multi-agent-based modeling and AI interpretability.
+My research interests are multi-agent-based modeling and AI interpretability.
+As a research assistant at the [Knowledge Lab](https://knowledgelab.org) under [Prof. James Evans](https://news.uchicago.edu/profile/james-evans), I am dedicated to advancing my knowledge in these areas.

 I aim to leverage my expertise in bridging technology and finance, driven by my passion for the finance domain.
 For example, at MSCI Inc., I led a pilot project to automate the ratings system using data crawling and machine learning with Python.
 Additionally, I developed a document search tool for materials such as 10-K filings and Codes of Conduct, significantly enhancing efficiency for senior analysts.